Editing International

 • Scheduling

-According to the industry guideline, The Chicago Manual of Style, comprehensive editing requires two times through a book.
-Writers skills vary tremendously.
-Sometimes we may reread the beginning of a manuscript two, three, or more times while reading and editing the final fifty pages only once.
-On average, 100 pages plus a synopsis will involve 15-25 hours.
+Fees: Elizabeth prefers that you know fees upfront.
+Editing and consulting is $125/US per hour.
+Writers often ask two obvious questions: "Well, how fast do you work?
+How long will it take?"
+According to the industry guidebook, the Chicago Manual of Style, comprehensive editing requires two times through a book, about 10 pages per hour for the first time.
+Writers' skills vary tremendously.
+Sometimes Elizabeth will read the beginning of a manuscript two, three, or more times while reading and editing the final fifty pages only once.
+On average, editing 100 pages plus a synopsis, and writing the evaluation, will involve 12–15 hours, and may be less for highly skilled writing.